evannagle/typescript-boot/README.md

 ### app

-Rebuild the app, then run it to get the output
-A quick way to see the output of the app, and to sanity check the build
+Rebuild the app, then run it to get the output.
+This a quick way to see the output of the app, and to sanity check the build

 ```bash
 $(call title, "Running the app: $(BIN_FOR_APP)")